 The WCED’s refusal to grant EE’s request for information was made in terms of section 44(1)(b)(i)(bb) of PAIA.
 The reference to this section inferred that releasing the information may in some way frustrate the consultative process.

-In an appeal filed on Tuesday morning, the EELC argued that the referenced section was not a valid basis upon which to deny access to the requested information.
+In an appeal filed, the EELC argued that the referenced section was not a valid basis upon which to deny access to the requested information.
 The appeal stated that “it fails to disclose any grounds, let alone sufficient grounds, as to why the release of the documents would be detrimental to the consultative process involving the fate of public bodies like schools and a public issue involving the potential closure of such schools.”

 The consultative processes are underway and it is imperative that this information is released.
 The EELC has highlighted that “…the information requested would enhance rather than inhibit any deliberative process involving the potential closure of 27 schools”.
 It is vital that the public be fully informed about the facts and circumstances surrounding the proposed closures so that the public is able to effectively voice their concerns.